smahfoudh/Watchd/README.md

 # Watchd
-Watchd: A web app thesis project for unideb
+Watchd: A web app thesis project for unideb by Skander Mahfoudh